-Thanks to its crystal clear and emerald waters, Saranda is one of the main seaside resorts in Albania, full of activities, especially for young people.
+Thanks to its crystal clear and emerald waters, Saranda is one of Albania’s main seaside resorts, full of activities, especially for young people.
 But also its surroundings are all to be discovered, even if their achievement can sometimes be longer than expected, due to the not quite modern roads.
 The attractions tell the true essence of Albania!

 Here are what to see, the best beaches and what to do in the evening in Saranda, Albania.

-Most likely, the port will be your first encounter with the city, whether you arrive there for a day trip on your cruise ship or, for example, from Corfu, or whether you want to spend more time there.
-It is a port typically dedicated to large boats, but still retains the charm of a place of arrival and departure and, among other things, is the beginning of the promenade.
+The port will most likely be your first encounter with the city, whether you arrive there for a day trip on your cruise ship or, for example, from Corfu, or whether you want to spend more time there.
+It is a port typically dedicated to large boats but still retains the charm of a place of arrival and departure and, among other things, is the beginning of the promenade.

-Considered as the symbol of the city, of this monastery remains only the ruins due to the bombings of World War II.
-However, it is precisely the monastery that gives the name to the city, which means “Forty Saints,” in memory of the 40 Christian soldiers who refused to deny their faith during the persecutions of Emperor Licinius.
+Considered as the symbol of the city, this monastery remains only in ruins due to the bombings of World War II.
+However, it is precisely the monastery that gives the name to the city, which means “Forty Saints” in memory of the 40 Christian soldiers who refused to deny their faith during the persecutions of Emperor Licinius.
 Here, the martyrs were kept imprisoned, only to die on an icy winter night.

 The castle is the most panoramic place in the whole city, from which you can admire from above the whole bay, the port, the island of Corfu, and the valleys.
-Initially designed as an outpost to control and defend the city, today its remains host a restaurant offering typical dishes, a bar and a sort of small stage where, especially in summer, concerts and live music performances take place.
+Initially designed as an outpost to control and defend the city, today its remains host a restaurant offering typical dishes, a bar, and a small stage where, especially in summer, concerts and live music performances occur.

 It is another seaside resort on the southern Albanian coast very famous for its heavenly waters.
 It is located about fifteen kilometers south of the city, towards the border with Greece, and is located within the Brutinto National Park.
 In addition to its white sandy beaches of fine gravel, very famous is also the archipelago of the islands of Ksamil, consisting of four uninhabited islets, reachable by boat, for a dip in the crystal clear sea.